Truthful Calibration Errors for Multi-Class Prediction: Empirical Evaluations

 \subsection{Experimental Setup}

-\minspace{-2mm}
+\minspace{-2.5mm}

-\textbf{Dataset. } We use the \texttt{CIFAR-100} dataset, which we split into 45,000 training images, 5,000 validation images, and 10,000 test images.
-The validation set is mainly used to perform temperature scaling on model checkpoints.
+\textbf{Dataset. } We use the \texttt{CIFAR-100} dataset, split into 50000 training images, 5000 validation images, and 5000 test images~\citep{krizhevsky2009learning}.
+The validation split is used only for temperature scaling, and all reported empirical results are evaluated on the test split.

-\textbf{Model. } We select common models with increasing parameter sizes, including MobileNetV3-Small, ResNet10t, ResNet18, ResNet34, ResNet50, and BiT-ResNetV2-50x1, which are all pretrained on \texttt{ImageNet} and then fine-tuned on the \texttt{CIFAR-100} dataset.
-During fine-tuning, we keep each checkpoint from the training process.
-For evaluation, we apply temperature scaling for all checkpoints, following \citet{minderer2021revisiting}.
-Specifically, the temperature of the model output is selected to minimize the cross-entropy on the validation set.

-This section displays the plots with MobileNetV3 and the plots with all models.
-All plots for other models are deferred to \Cref{apdx: additional empirical}.